Kids practicing basketball indoors.

 Around one-fifth of Sweden’s 10.5 million inhabitants are under 18.
 Swedish law ensures that children are well protected and their rights are defended.

 The Ombudsman for Children is a government agency that protects children’s rights and looks after their interests.
-It monitors how the United Nations Convention on the Rights of the Child is complied with in society.
-It pushes for its implementation in Sweden's municipalities, regional councils and government agencies.
+It monitors and promotes the implementation of the United Nations Convention on the Rights of the Child in society.

 Sweden was one of the first countries to sign the UN Convention and incorporated it into Swedish law in 2020.